Shabazz Palaces: Collaborations

-Shabazz Palaces' collaborations include guest features with or from Flying Lotus, Thundercat, Theesatisfaction, Stas THEE Boss, Erik Blood, clipping., Battles, The Helio Sequence, Porter Ray, Sunny Levine and Carlos Overall.
+Shabazz Palaces' collaborations include guest features with or from Flying Lotus, Thundercat, THEESatisfaction, Stas THEE Boss, Erik Blood, clipping., Battles, The Helio Sequence, Porter Ray, Sunny Levine and Carlos Overall.
 One notable collaboration is the supergroup WOKE, formed with Flying Lotus and Thundercat, which released one single, "The Lavishments of Light Looking", featuring George Clinton.

 Chimurenga Renaissance is a project led by Maraire, in collaboration with guitarist Hussein Kalonji and with contributions from Butler.
 The project released a mixtape, Pungwe, in 2012, and published it as an album on March 5, 2013.
 They released their full-length debut album riZe vadZimu riZe on March 25, 2014.
 Two EPs followed: Kudada Nekuva Munhu Mutema on February 3, 2015, and Girlz With Gunz on February 5, 2016.

 Shabazz Palaces form part of the Black Constellation, a Seattle-based collective including visual artists, fashion designers, and musicians.

-An April 2020 article on The Don of Diamond Dreams confirmed that Tendai Maraire was no longer part of Shabazz Palaces.

 Style and influences

 Butler notes that the work of Shabazz Palaces differs from his previous work stylistically.
-He cites his primary influences as "abstract", pulling from podcasts and mixtapes.
+He cites his primary influences as abstract, pulling from podcasts and mixtapes.
 Butler attributes the use of African percussion and jazz overtones to his family's musical preferences.